benhoyt/littlelang/README.md

 ### Types

 Littlelang has the following data types: nil, bool, int, str, list, map, and func.
-Strings are immutable, lists are growable arrays (use tne `append()` builtin), and maps are unordered hash tables.
+The int type is a signed 64-bit integer, strings are immutable, lists are growable arrays (use the `append()` builtin), and maps are unordered hash tables.
 Trailing commas are allowed after the last element in a list or map:

 Type      | Syntax
 --------- | ------